-Mini guide to Venice - 8 Tips before the trip - Italy
+Mini guide to Venice - 8 tips before the trip - Italy

-• How expensive is Venice really?
+How expensive is Venice really?
 What do I do with the car?
 And how do I get around?
-Here are my top tips for Venice - collected in a mini guide!
+Here are my top tips - simply a mini guide to Venice!

 1. Why should I go to Venice?

-Venice is a unique city, built on stilts on 100 islands and with more than 400 bridges.
+Venice is a unique city, built on stilts 100 islands and with more than 400 bridges.
 Here, every second house is a palace and most houses have their main entrance from the water.
 There are no motorways or cars in the city centre, only footpaths and boats.
 If you love history and art, Venice is a given.
 The museums are numerous and world-class.
 Strolling among the canals and alleys here in the evening sun is probably one of Italy's best experiences.

 Gondolier